 In modern times, how can we apply this ancient healing science

 Ayurveda contains a comprehensive understanding of the root cause of nearly all diseases, and encompasses the pathology and treatment.

 In the ancient medical system called Ayurveda, there is documented understanding of the pathology in nearly all health conditions (not including modern phenomena such as HIV/AIDS).
-Basically, ancient people in the South Asian sub-continental region spent thousands of years studying each and every plant and mineral substance, and their affects on every disease which they encountered.
+Basically, ancient people in the South Asian sub-continental region spent thousands of years studying each and every plant and mineral substance, and their effects on every disease which they encountered.

-Huge emphasis is placed on the diagnostic expertise of a traditional, authentic Ayurvedic practitioner.
+A huge emphasis is placed on the diagnostic expertise of a traditional, authentic Ayurvedic practitioner.
 In order to apply proper treatment to any health condition, it is of the utmost importance to have a thorough understanding of disease and pathology from the Ayurvedic perspective.
 Only then is the practitioner able to formulate an appropriate treatment protocol through dietary guidelines, herbal medicines, and detoxification therapies when necessary.

 Once the Ayurveda practitioner understands the root cause and pathology of the patient's disease, the principles of Ayurveda can be applied.
-These principles are based upon the laws of nature, and have withstood the test of time, from long before the common era, right to the present day.
+These principles are based upon the laws of nature and have withstood the test of time, from long before the common era, right to the present day.

 In Ayurveda, each person is treated as a unique individual and is provided customized wellness solutions.

 Nowadays, when we go to a medical doctor, we are typically examined primarily at the level of the body and given a one-size-fits-all prescription to deal with our disease.
 And if we exhibit even the slightest bit of mental anguish, we are automatically labeled as being bipolar, depressed, or hyperactive, and accordingly given either antidepressants or ADHD medication to cope.
 The western medical system is designed such that doctors are encouraged to treat diseases, rather than people.